ukaea/powerbalance/docs/API/installation.md

     ```sh
     powerbalance generate-profiles
     ```
+!!! warning "Modelica Standard Library version"
+    The Power Balance Models API is not compatible with Modelica Standard Library `>=4.0.0`.
+    Significant changes have been implemented in these versions.
+Latest known working environment is OpenModelica `1.18.0` with MSL `3.2.3`.

 ## Testing
 You can verify your install is working correctly by either running the default configuration using the `powerbalance` command, or by running the included tests using `pytest`: